 - Further reading

-However, the tax rates vary considerably across states.
-In 2020, the per gallon tax rates on beer range from $0.02 in Wyoming to $1.29 in Tennessee, the per gallon tax rates on wine range from $0.20 in California and Texas to $2.50 in Alaska, and the per gallon tax rate on liquor range from $1.50 in the District of Columbia and Maryland to $14.27 in Washington.
-Three states (Pennsylvania, Utah, and Wyoming) do not tax wine or liquor and another 14 states do not tax liquor.
+Tax rates also vary considerably across states.
+In 2021, the per gallon tax rates on beer range from $0.02 in Wyoming to $1.29 in Tennessee, the per gallon tax rates on wine range from $0.20 in California and Texas to $2.50 in Alaska, and the per gallon tax rate on liquor range from $1.50 in the District of Columbia and Maryland to $14.27 in Washington.
+Four states (New Hampshire, Pennsylvania, Utah, and Wyoming) do not tax wine or liquor and another 13 states do not tax liquor.
 These states instead raise revenue from these products via government-run liquor stores.

 In addition to the per-gallon excise tax, some states and localities also levy a special sales tax on the final purchase price of alcohol.
-For example, the District of Columbia has per gallon taxes on beer ($0.09), wine ($0.30), and liquor ($1.50) built into the retail price of alcohol, but the city additionally levies a 10.25 percent alcohol sales tax on the final purchase price.
+For example, the District of Columbia levies both per gallon taxes on beer ($0.09), wine ($0.30), and liquor ($1.50), which are built into the retail price of alcohol, and a 10.25 percent alcohol sales tax on the final purchase price.

 Are States Betting on Sin?
 The Murky Future of State Taxation